-Step Four – Determine the Length of The Scenes
+Step 4 - Determine the Length of The Scenes

-One way to estimate the length of a scene is to simulate the scene sequence with your own palm.
+One way to estimate the length of a scene is to simulate the scene sequence with your palm.
 Place your palm between your eyes and the screen.
-Next, you need to try to catch the pace of the film by unrolling your palm – in order to see either the outer or its inner side.
-It will be difficult to achieve great mastery in this way, but it is quite possible to get rid of the meditation scenes.
+Next, you need to try to catch the film's pace by unrolling your palm to see either the outer or its inner side.
+It won't be easy to achieve great mastery in this way, but it is quite possible to get rid of the meditation scenes.

-Step Five – Determine the Sequence of Scenes
+Step 5 - Determine the Sequence of Scenes

-First note that chronological order is not the only way of storytelling.
-In general, at this stage you can think about the idea of the film.
-It is clear that it was better to do this from the very beginning, but we work with what we have.
-For this case, all the previous steps have been "familiarizing" with what is and choosing what is appropriate.
-Now is the time to start putting together the "video puzzle”.
+First, note that chronological order is not the only way of storytelling.
+In general, at this stage, you can think about the idea of the film.
+It is clear that it was better to do this initially, but we work with what we have.
+All the previous steps have been "familiarizing" with what is and choosing what is appropriate for this case.
+Now is the time to start putting together the "video puzzle."

-Literal scenes can be the main canvas - for example, filming a person driving in a car.
-Background – small accents - about the car, about the person and where he is going.
-A folder with documents in an empty seat is one sign, a cake with a bouquet of flowers is a completely different one, a bag of groceries is a third.
-If a person says something, for example, about the purpose of his trip, then on the screen there may be shots inside the car, then thematic - reflecting what he is talking about.
+Literal scenes can be the main canvas - for example, filming a person driving in a car - background - small accents - about the car, the person, and where he is going.
+A folder with documents in an empty seat is one sign, a cake with a bouquet is an entirely different one, a bag of groceries is a third.
+If a person says something, for example, about the purpose of his trip, then on the screen, there may be shots inside the car, then thematic - reflecting what he is talking about.

 So, alternating these three types of scenes, we get a non-trivial video sequence, where each new scene attracts the viewer's attention with its unexpectedness and novelty.

-Before showing the hall in which, for example, a conference is taking place, it is good to show the foyer and / or reception.
-And even earlier, it is better to show the building itself and in the same captions - the name of the event, date and place.
-The same goes for the departure scenes - at the beginning of the airport building, then the queue at a counter and then the departing plane or scenes inside it.Practical Tips
+Before showing the hall where a conference is taking place, it is good to show the foyer and reception.
+And even earlier, it is better to show the building itself and in the same captions - the name of the event, date, and place.
+The same goes for the departure scenes - at the beginning of the airport building, then the queue at a counter, and then the departing plane or scenes inside it.Practical Tips

-When creating a film, it is advisable to constantly think about the viewer.
+When creating a film, it is advisable to think about the viewer constantly.
 Especially that the viewer does not think about the creators while watching.
 The film is the world on the other side of the screen.
 Alternating between different types of scenes, the creator disguises himself, making the world on the other side of the screen almost real.

 You may also like to read: Filming: A Step by Step Guide for Beginners